nedimcanulusoy/StayScope/README.md

 # StayScope

-StayScope is a comprehensive analytics platform designed to transform hotel booking data into actionable insights.
+StayScope is a comprehensive asynchronous analytics platform designed to transform hotel booking data into actionable insights.
 It integrates advanced data processing and visualization tools to support decision-making in the hospitality and hotel industry.

 **_[DEMO](#demo) can be found below._**